Why it’s so hard to tell someone you’ve been on medications…

 I think that the normalization of alternative emotions needs to be a priority for us as a society.
 And the fact that its not is doing us great harm.

 Given this, my examples of human emotional states were: Perfectly happy or completely unstable.
 This was the contrast in my field of vision.
-Because I wasn’t constantly happy, then I must be completely unstable.
+Because I wasn’t perfectly happy, then I must be completely unstable.

-This became my identity and it took me 15 years to figure out what bullshit it was.
+Being young and impressionable, this became my identity and it took me 15 years to figure out what bullshit it was.

 I found my pattern matching that of my father’s: a Russian roulette of medications and hospital visits.